Mikesch-mp/icingaweb2-module-grafana/README.md

 There are various configuration settings to tweak how the module behaves.

 **Username**
 *(Optional)* The HTTP Basic Auth user name used to access Grafana.

 **Password**
 *(Optional)* The HTTP Basic Auth password used to access Grafana.
 You need to set username too.

 **Host**
 *(Required)* The Grafana server host name (and port).

 **Protocol**
 The protocol used to access the Grafana server, default: *http*

 **Graph height**
 The graph height in pixel, default: *280*

 **Graph width**
 The graph width in pixel, default : *640*

 **Timerange now-**

-The global time range for the graphs, default: *6h*
+The global time range for the graphs, default: *6h'

 ## Graph configuration

 **Name of Service**

-*(Required)* The name (not display name) of the service which you want to configure a graph for.
+The name (not display name) of the service which you want to configure a graph for.
-If you parametrized services, for example 'disk /data', you can use 'disk' as servicename, so all disk checks get same graph.
-If you configure graphs 'disk' and one for 'disk /somedir',
-the service 'disk /somedir' will use the graph configured in 'disk /somedir'.

 **Dashboard name**

-*(Required)* The name of the Grafana dashboard to use.
+The name of the Grafana dashboard to use.

 **PanelId**

-*(Required)* The panelId of the graph.
+The panelId of the graph.
 You can get if if you click on "share" at the graph title.

 **Timerange now-**
 The time range for this service graph only.

+**Enable link**
+Enables the perfdata image as an link to the Grafana dashboard.

 ## Hats off to